LuoKevin/talk-trace/docs/architecture.md

 Transcription does not reliably answer who spoke.
 It answers what was said and when it was said.

+TalkTrace currently supports:

+- stub transcription for tests and local development
+- faster-whisper transcription for real local speech-to-text

+The raw transcript is stored before alignment so transcription output can be debugged independently from diarization and summarization.

 ### 4. Diarization

 Diarization detects speaker turns.